pu2clr/SI4735/extras/BOARD_PL102BA/README.md

 ## The Si473X I2C address

-This board comes with the SEN pin connected to +V. So the I2C bus address is 0x63
+The "PL102BA-S V:2.1 10628" comes with the SEN pin connected to +V. So, the I2C bus address is 0x63.
+Some examples in this library detect the bus address automatically.
+However, you should be aware of this if your assembly does not work at first.

 ## Video

+The video below shows some tests made with SI4730-D60 and the breakout "PL102BA-S V:2.1 10628"

 {% include PL102BA.html %}